Home Majors Petroleum Engineering

 Across 18 schools, Petroleum Engineering graduates earn an average of $64,106 per year in their first year after graduation.
 Earnings range from $42,325 to $86,761 depending on the school.

-What is the AI automation risk for Petroleum Engineering?
+What's the top-ranked school for Petroleum Engineering?

 Based on our DegreeOutlook Score (combining earnings, AI resilience, job market size, and ROI), The University of Texas at Austin ranks #1 for Petroleum Engineering with a score of 74/100 and graduate earnings of $86,761/yr.